ioer-dresden/carto-lab-docker/docs/qgis.md

     ```

-??? question "Why don't we integrate QGIS directly into Carto-Lab?"
+!!! info "Why don't we integrate QGIS directly into Carto-Lab?"
     The main reason is resource limitation.
 Users who only require Pandas and Matplotlib need only download a 2 GB base image.
 However, power users who need to render QGIS layers on the web must extend this base image.
 Furthermore, the Conda/Mamba resolver is limited in the number of packages it can effectively resolve.
 Therefore, adding more packages to the base 'worker_env' is impractical.